Editor’s note: This blog post was last updated on by

-A region that’s ready for all manner of explorers, adventurers and pathfinders, there’s a gritty, homespun vibe to Alaska that’s unlike anywhere else in the Americas.
+A region that’s ready for all manner of explorers, adventurers, and pathfinders, there’s a gritty, homespun vibe to Alaska that’s unlike anywhere else in the Americas.
 Amongst its glacial terrain and off-the-beaten-track charm, there’s plenty for budding discoverers to surround themselves with.

 Click the icons to quickly jump to every section of the guide

-Refreshingly unpretentious and with a rustic, provincial atmosphere that’s all its own, Alaska feels tailormade for the inquisitive, where a bustling wilderness and a plethora of natural wonders await those on the lookout for a truly memorable adventure.
+Refreshingly unpretentious and boasting a rustic, provincial atmosphere that’s all its own, Alaska feels tailormade for the inquisitive, where a bustling wilderness and a plethora of natural wonders await those on the lookout for a truly memorable adventure.

 What to see and do in Alaska